 In a Canadian resume, it is crucial to use the right variation.
 As we mentioned above, the language variations are slightly different, but a recruiter may take your American spelling as a misspelling, which is critical.

-To make sure your resume is spot on, check the differences between both variations.
+To make sure your resume is spot on, check the differences between the variations.

 Also, include Canadian-acceptable terms.
 These may include words like internship, Grade Point Average (GPA), high school, and more.